 - 1. Understand the basics of python programming such as variables, data types, operators, etc. - 2.
-Understand the concept of Lambda and user defined functions - 3.
+Apply the concept of Lambda and user defined functions - 3.
 Understand the use of collections such as string, list, set, tuple, dictionary - 4.
-Understand the use of comprehensions and files - 5.
-Understand the concepts of exceptions and OOPS
+Implement Python comprehensions and manage file operations for efficient code and data processing. - 5.
+Handle exceptions and apply OOPS concepts to create robust, modular, and reusable code.